MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [RustScan](https://github.com/rustscan/rustscan) - Extremely fast port scanner built with Rust, designed to scan all ports in a couple of seconds and utilizes nmap to perform port enumeration in a fraction of the time.

 - [PETEP](https://github.com/Warxim/petep) - Extensible TCP/UDP proxy with GUI for traffic analysis & modification with SSL/TLS support.

-- [XSStrike](https://github.com/s0md3v/XSStrike) - Similar to Burp Suite (which is freemium), can extract session cookies in .json format.

 ## Cryptography / Passwords